Find Affordable College Courses

 Health & Medical Administrative Services majors at Rasmussen University - Illinois take out an average of $27,512 in student loans while working on their Associate Degree.

-With a ranking of #6, Sinclair Community College did quite well on this year’s most popular schools for health and medical administrative services students working on their associate degree.
-Located in the city of Dayton, Sinclair Community College is a public college with a fairly large student population.
+Sinclair Community College ranked #6 on this year’s Most Popular Health/Medical Admin Services Associate Degree Schools in the Great Lakes Region list.
+Located in the city of Dayton, Sinclair Community College is a public school with a fairly large student population.

 Women make up 95% of the health and medical administrative services majors at the school.